 - Inner ears: This is where your vestibular system lives and is important in the effectiveness of your balance system.
 Changing your head position will affect the position of the inner ear and in turn, changes the information going to your brain.
 This is why changing head position can really challenge the simplest of things, such as standing on one leg.

 - Conditions of the inner ear such as BPPV, inner ear infections, menieres disease all affect the vestibular system resulting in altered proprioceptive balance.

 - Muscles, joints and ligaments; These structures in our body are not just responsible for holding joints together or helping us move.
 They also play an important role in feeding back to the brain information about where our limbs or body are in relation to our environment.

 - Brain and Spinal cord

-This information from the above areas is then processed in the higher centres in the brain.
+This information from the above areas is then processed in the higher centers in the brain.
 From this, we can then act accordingly to perform an activity accurately or prevent us from tripping or falling.
 This happens very very quickly and at a subconscious level.
 It is often referred to as being reflex in nature.

 Much more to balance exercises than wobbleboards and ankle sprains.

 When we think of retraining balance we often regard it as the domain of the sprained ankle or knee ligament injury.
-It is true that these injuries commonly affect our prorioceptive sense and often have to be rehabilitated.
+It is true that these injuries commonly affect our proprioceptive sense and often have to be rehabilitated.

 However, it is also a system commonly compromised in shoulder instability or dislocated shoulders, whiplash injuries of the cervical spine and persistent low back pain.